MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/hybrid-meetings-device-select.md

 ### Display placement

-An enhanced room requires that the display is placed in front of all the in-room meeting participants, directly opposite the table.
+A hybrid-optimmized room requires that the display is placed in front of all the in-room meeting participants, directly opposite the table.

 The horizontal center line of the display must be centered on the same center line as the table.